 Nock and circuit interchangeability

-Yes (e.g. S circuit can match with 11 styles of nocks, S nock can interchange with 3 functions of circuit)
+Yes (e.g. S circuit can interchange with 9 colors of nock and S nock can interchange with 3 functions of circuit)

 Spin balanced, Rattle proof